Although we now leave behind the Sugg family, we remain to examine the history of their temporary family home — the Anchor Inn.

-Lacemaker John Goddard junior was the oldest son of John and Ruth (nee Brown) and before his marriage appears with his parents on censuses in Burr Lane, Mount Street and Brussels Terrace.
-Then in July 1861 he married Mary Brentnall, the oldest child of Elijah and Hannah (nee Aldred).
+Born in Ilkeston on February 12th, 1831, lacemaker John Goddard junior was the oldest son of John and Ruth (nee Brown) and before his marriage he appears with his parents on censuses in Burr Lane, Mount Street and Brussels Terrace.

 The Ilkeston Advertiser (1914) records that Elijah “built and owned the Anchor Inn.
 The house was put up in three weeks, and Mr. Brentnall occupied it with his family.
 Earlier in his career Mr. Brentnall had been engaged abroad in bridge building”.